neo4j-field/text-to-cypher-chatbot-streamlit/readme.md

-# Chatbot using Neo4j Database and LangChain
+# Chatbot using Neo4j , LangChain & Streamlit

 This project implements a chatbot utilizing Neo4j as the underlying database and LangChain classes for prompt engineering.
 The aim is to create a natural language interface over the graph data stored in Neo4j.